Legends of Tomorrow: Arrowverse

 In May 2015, Renée made a cameo in the final episode of The Flashs first season, "Fast Enough", and later made appearances in the show's second season in November 2015.
 In July 2015, Guggenheim revealed that the resurrection of Sara Lance would be launched in the first few episodes of Arrows fourth season, with the events of the eighth episodes of Arrow and The Flash—which were a crossover event—being used to set up the other characters of Legends of Tomorrow.
 Franz Drameh was introduced as the new other half of Firestorm in the fourth episode of the second season of The Flash.
 Crump, Hentschel and James debut in the crossover episodes for the second season of The Flash and the fourth season of Arrow.
 In November 2016, the cast of Legends of Tomorrow appeared on The Flash and Arrow as part of the "Invasion!" crossover event, which also featured appearances by Melissa Benoist, reprising her role as Kara Danvers / Supergirl from Supergirl.
 Further crossovers occurred with "Crisis on Earth-X" in 2017, and "Crisis on Infinite Earths" in-between 2019 and 2020.

 Christmas special

-The series' breakout toy character Beebo, voiced by Benjamin Diskin, starred in his own Christmas special, titled Beebo Saves Christmas and aired on December 21, 2021.
+The series' breakout toy character Beebo, voiced by Benjamin Diskin, starred in his own Christmas special, titled Beebo Saves Christmas, which aired on December 21, 2021.
 Narrated by Victor Garber, the special sees Diskin reprising his role, alongside Ernie Hudson as Santa Claus, Chris Kattan as a Christmas elf named Sprinkles, Kimiko Glenn as Tweebo, Yvette Nicole Brown as Turbo, and Keith Ferguson as Fleabo.